 Delhi’s newest museum is a tribute to its prime ministers since independence in 1947.
 It is essentially two museums in one – it includes what was Nehru Memorial Museum and Library, the former home of India’s first prime minister, Jawaharlal Nehru.

 When the Nehru Memorial Museum and Library officially became part of Pradhanmantri Sangrahalaya it created some controversy.
-Some felt the creation of a separate museum to honour all prime ministers was an attempt to dillute the contribution and importance of Jawaharlal Nehru as India’s first prime minister.
-In fact the the Gandhi family (still very active politically and direct decendants of Jawarharlal Nehru) refused to attend the opening.
+Some felt the creation of a separate museum to honour all prime ministers was an attempt to dilute the contribution and importance of Jawaharlal Nehru as India’s first prime minister.
+In fact, the Gandhi family (still very active politically and direct descendants of Jawarharlal Nehru) refused to attend the opening.

 Every evening there is a light and sound show at 7:15 pm in English.

-• What Else is Nearby: Nehru Planetarium, Rashtrapati Bhavan, Nehru Park, Indira Gandhi Memorial Museum
+- What Else is Nearby: Nehru Planetarium, Nehru Park, Indira Gandhi Memorial Museum

-• Where to Eat: Namestey Cafe (on the museum grounds), Mysore Cafe, Sagar Ratna (in the Ashok Hotel)
+- Where to Eat: Namestey Cafe (on the museum grounds), Mysore Cafe

 7. National Crafts Museum & Hastkala Academy